-12.2.3 Shared Storage Setup
+13.2.3 Shared Storage Setup

-After cloning the head node (section 12.2.2), the last basic stage of creating an HA setup is setting up shared storage.
-The available shared storage forms are NAS, DAS, and DRBD.
+After cloning the head node (section 13.2.2), the last basic stage of creating an HA setup is setting up shared storage.
+The available shared storage forms are NAS and DAS.
+The use of DRBD is not recommended by Bright Cluster Manager, but is still available as a form of shared storage at the time of writing (January 2016), for the distributions that still provide it.